Chart Color Schemes

 Bungendore is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Bungendore's dwelling structure, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
+In Bungendore, as per the latest Census evaluation, 94.8% of dwellings were houses, with the remaining 5.2% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's figures of 74.5% houses and 25.5% other dwellings.
 Home ownership in Bungendore stood at 26.3%, with mortgaged dwellings at 59.5% and rented ones at 14.2%.
-The median monthly mortgage repayment was $2,383, above Non-Metro NSW's average of $2,167.
-The median weekly rent figure in Bungendore was $510, compared to Non-Metro NSW's $355.
-Nationally, Bungendore's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,383, surpassing Non-Metro NSW's average of $2,167.
+The median weekly rent figure in Bungendore was recorded at $510, compared to Non-Metro NSW's $355.
+Nationally, Bungendore's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing